codehivetx/dock-warrior/README.md

 This isn't currently used, because timew keeps the data and config in the same spot.

+- `bugwarrior/bugwarriorrc`

+Bugwarrior is setup to look for its config file here.

 ## MIGRATING

 to migrate from a 'desktop' installation: